-In this tutorial, we’ll show you the quickest way to import an entire SQL database to MongoDB using Studio 3T and its new SQL Migration feature.
+In this tutorial, we’ll show you the quickest way to import an entire SQL database to MongoDB using Studio 3T’s SQL to MongoDB Migration tool.

 What you need

 - Get your SQL database connection details ready.
-We’ll use MySQL in this tutorial but SQL Server, PostgreSQL, and Oracle are also supported.
+We’ll use MySQL in this tutorial, but Studio 3T also supports SQL Server, PostgreSQL, IBM DB2, and Oracle.

-To illustrate a simple SQL database import, we’ll use the publicly available world database (download Zip, TGZ) which contains three tables:
+To illustrate a simple SQL database import, we’ll use the publicly available world database, which is available for download if you want to follow along.
+The world database contains three tables:

 - city